The mestiza muse

 Are chelating shampoos good for hair?

-Yes, they are good for your hair, however, chelating shampoos are not meant for everyday use and should only be used when needed.
+Yes, they are good for your hair; however, chelating shampoos are not meant for everyday use and should only be used when needed.

-Will chelating shampoo damage my hair?
+Can chelating shampoo damage my hair?

 Can I use a chelating shampoo every time I wash my hair?